heesoo-jang/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "A co-oriented crisis communication model for an AI scansis: A Case of Chatbot, Lee-Luda"
+title: "Introducing the Co-oriented Scansis (CoS) model: A case of chatbot, Lee-Luda"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here